 To make the sauce

-- Melt the butter in a large saute pan over medium heat.
+- Melt the margarine in a large saute pan over medium heat.

-- Add the shallots to the roux and saute for about 3 minutes until softened, stirring constantly.
+- When margarine is bubbling, add the shallots and saute for about 3 minutes until softened.

 - Saute for about 3 minutes, stirring constantly.